Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 and to establish new ones in areas relevant to our research and teaching.

 The Student Guild plays a vital role in representing the interests of all students in all aspects of University life.

 Curtin also has a Centrelink office, as well as a branch of BankWest, a child care centre,

 a pharmacy, a travel agent, a variety of cafes, a tavern and a hairdresser.

-Curtin offers a range of programs that enable students to get more out of university life.
+Curtin offers a range of programs that enable our students to get more out of university life.
 All Curtin students have the

 which often leads to exciting and dynamic career paths.

 Scholarships are part of Curtin's commitment to rewarding academic excellence and enabling students from all backgrounds to

 realise their potential, to graduate with high practical employability skills and to achieve their ambitions.
 Curtin offers

 a number of undergraduate scholarships over a wide range of disciplines.
 Scholarships are awarded for Academic Merit to